-He has published a number of best-selling, non-academic books and appears regularly on television and radio.
+He has also published a number of best-selling, non-academic books and appears regularly on television and radio.

-Marcus has an amazing talent for communicating the most complex advances in human understanding to a general audience.
+As a speaker, Marcus du Sautoy has an amazing talent for communicating the most complex advances in human understanding to a general audience.

-He helps organisations understand the cutting edge of scientific knowledge - from AI to astrophysics - and how it is relevant to their work.
+Through his talks, he helps organisations understand the cutting edge of scientific knowledge – from AI to astrophysics – and how it is relevant to their current and future work.